dev-xo/remix-auth-totp/README.md

 The Strategy Instance requires the following options.
 It's important to note that `storeCode`, `sendCode`, `validateCode` and `invalidateCode` are all required.

-> Each of these functions can be extracted to a separate file, but for the sake of simplicity, we'll keep them in the same file.
+> Each of these functions can be extracted to a separate file, but for the sake of simplicity, we'll keep them in the same one.

 ```ts
 // app/services/auth.server.ts